DWarez/DWarez/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🙋‍♂️ Hello, I'm Dario and I'm currently enrolled in a MSc degree in Computer Science at the University of Pisa. 🎓
+🙋‍♂️ Hello, I'm Dario, I have a bachelor degree in Computer Engineering and I'm currently enrolled in a MSc degree in Computer Science at the University of Pisa. 🎓

 📚 My main interest is **Artificial Intelligence**, but I'm also passionate about **algorithms, big data and data compression**.